Cloud Technology in the Capital Markets (Paper)

 "Hybrid is almost certainly the way forward; public cloud will absolutely continue to be used and this use will undoubtedly grow.
 But only in the areas for which it is best suited."

-– Peter Williams, Technical Director, CJC
+– Peter Williams, Chief Technology Officer, CJC

 It should be clearly borne in mind that moving to the public cloud does not remove the requirement for support teams to manage applications.
 Private cloud will be where the smart players differentiate themselves and private cloud providers will be delivering the value.